junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
 - 2010-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6129-6131)
 - 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6129-6131)
+- 2010-07-28 — Received in the Senate.
+- 2010-08-05 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 514.